 Blue Roof Rainwater Attenuation Systems RAINWATER ATTENUATION FOR BLUE/GREEN ROOFS

 Blue, green and blue/green roofs have an increasingly important role to play in the creation of the sustainable urban environments which society needs and demands.
-Blue green roof systems provide numerous benefits including urban heat island mitigation, rainwater harvesting, and reduced noise and air pollution.
-In addition, local planning guidance increasingly recommends the use of blue green infrastructure wherever possible.
+Blue green roof drainage systems provide numerous benefits including urban heat island mitigation, rainwater harvesting, and reduced noise and air pollution.
+In addition, local planning guidance increasingly recommends the use of blue green infrastructure as part of a roof build up wherever possible.

 Overview of current design practice